Complete Guide to Making Cold Brew Coffee at Home

 How long can I store my brewed coffee for?

-Cold brewed coffee does not contain some of the coffee oils that hot brewed coffee does and therefore does not oxidize or grow rancid as quickly.
 Personally, I would keep cold brew in the fridge for up to a week.
 In my house, a batch rarely lasts that long.

 Can cold brew coffee be frozen?

 Yes!
-In fact, if you have a little leftover coffee go ahead and make some ice cubes out of them.
-You can use these in your coffee and it won’t get diluted when the ice melts.
-After making your cubes, store them in an airtight container for up to six months for best taste.
+In fact, if you have a little leftover coffee go ahead and make some coffee ice cubes out of them.

 Can I heat cold brewed coffee?

-Yes, in fact William Ukers, in his exhaustive All About Coffee (1922) describes a British practice of brewing at room temperature overnight, and then very gently heating the strained coffee in the morning.
+Yes, in fact William Ukers, in his exhaustive book All About Coffee (1922) describes a British practice of brewing at room temperature overnight, and then very gently heating the strained coffee in the morning.

 My first introduction to cold brew in the 1990’s was when an acquaintance described a similar practice of brewing a cold brew concentrate and then diluting it with boiling water to make a hot cup of coffee.
-Either way, it can be done.
-Whether you will enjoy the taste, only you can answer!

 How does cold brew differ from iced coffee?

 Cold brew is made from cold or room temperature water.
-It is never heated (unless you want to, see the previous question).

 Iced coffee is brewed hot and then cooled.
-This can be done by refrigerating the coffee, or by immediately pouring it over ice (e.g. iced Americano) or using the Japanese Pour Over Ice Method.
+This can be done by refrigerating the hot brewed coffee, or by immediately pouring it over ice (e.g. iced Americano) or using the Japanese Pour Over Ice Method.

 The main difference will be one of flavors as hot water extracts certain flavor components from coffee that cold brewing doesn’t.
-It is these same flavor components that give hot brewed coffee its bitter notes.
+It is these same flavor components that give hot brewed coffee its more bitter notes.

 Can I make cold brew coffee with whole beans?